CS 332

 displaying images

-MATLAB is an extensive technical computing environment with advanced graphics and visualization tools and a rich high-level programming language.
+MATLAB is an extensive technical computing environment with advanced graphics and visualization tools and a rich high-level programming language, which is widely used for a variety of applications in academic, commercial, and government institutions.
+MATLAB is used heavily for modeling, empirical work, and data analysis in computer vision, neuroscience, psychology, and cognitive science, and has integrated Toolboxes that are especially useful for this work, including the Image Processing, Computer Vision, and Statistics and Machine Learning Toolboxes.
 This document introduces aspects of MATLAB that will be most useful for working with vision software in the course CS332 Visual Processing in Computer and Biological Vision Systems.
-To learn more about MATLAB, you can browse the extensive online help facility or peruse the books and documents available in the CS332 library in SCI S160.
-The CS112 syllabus page also contains daily links to pdf files of slides on topics covered here, as well as additional MATLAB facilities.
+To learn more about MATLAB, you can browse the extensive online help facility.
+The CS112 course website also contains links to additional MATLAB resources.

-At Wellesley, MATLAB 7.4, together with some useful toolboxes that include the Image Processing Toolbox, is available on the public Macs and PCs, and on the CS Department's Linux workstations.
-Installation CD's are available at the Knapp Media Center that can be used to install MATLAB onto personal computers (Macs or PCs) for use on the campus network.
-For more information about this option, see the Wellesley Desktop Computing webpage.
-The MATLAB software is key-served, so there are a limited number of copies that can be used at one time.
-Please be sure to exit MATLAB when you are done using it!
-A student version of MATLAB can be purchased for $99.00 at the Mathworks website.
+At Wellesley, MATLAB is available on the public Macs and PCs, and can be installed on your personal Mac or PC for use on or off campus.
+For more information about installing MATLAB on your laptop, go to this LTS MATLAB installation page.
+This platform road map at the MathWorks website provides useful information about the compatibility between MATLAB releases and operating system releases on various platforms.
+The MATLAB software is key-served, so there are a limited number of copies that can be used at one time, but this has not been a problem in the past.
+A student version of MATLAB can be purchased for $99.00 at the MathWorks website.

 Starting MATLAB

-When you start MATLAB, a large window appears (the MATLAB desktop) that contains smaller windows that include a Command Window, Command History, Current Directory, and Workspace window (the latter two windows are shown overlaid and can be selected with tabs):
+When you start MATLAB, a large window appears (the MATLAB desktop) that contains smaller windows that may include a Command Window, Command History, Current Folder, and Workspace window:

 >> format compact % removes extra vertical space from MATLAB printout